UXSoc/uxsoc-apps-cms/src/pages/index.md

           5. In charge of sharing design resources
-        title: Key Responsibilities
+        title: Department-specific Key Responsibilities
     title: "\U0001F4DD VP for UX Design"
   - cardSectionTitle: The Coding Sage
     cards: []
     description: >-
       The VP for Engineering is in charge of transforming designs into digital masterpieces that are usable, useful, and delightful.
+    positions:
+      - description: >-

-      This VP is the chief technological officer that manages all the software engineering projects.
-He or she works hand in hand with the designers and ensures that the projects are moving forward as planned.
-This VP is also in charge of developing and honing the programming skills of his/her developers.
+          This VP is the chief technological officer that **manages all the software engineering projects**.
+He or she **works hand in hand with the designers** and **ensures that the projects are moving forward as planned**.
+This VP is also in charge of **developing and honing the programming skills of his/her developers**.

-      It’s recommended that the VP for Engineering should have an in-depth knowledge and experience in using the git flow and programming front-end and back-end applications.
+          It’s recommended that the VP for Engineering should have an **in-depth knowledge** and **experience in using the git flow** and **programming front-end and back-end applications**.

-      He or she should have a coding portfolio, meaning he or she has already worked on other projects before.
-Moreover, the VP for Engineering should also be meticulous in the code structure, style and infrastructure.
+          He or she should have a **coding portfolio**, meaning he or she has **already worked on other projects before**.
+Moreover, the VP for Engineering should also be **meticulous in the code structure, style and infrastructure**.

-      Major Roles:
+        title: About the Role
+      - description: >-
           1. Leading, guiding, and teaching your officers (and pool if you decide to have), as well as interested UXS members!

           2. Client Projects

           3. Dev Workshops

           4. Dev Manual
-    positions: []
+        title: Department-specific Key Responsibilities
     title: "\U0001F4BB VP for Engineering "
   - cardSectionTitle: The Event Experience Designer
     description: >-